slhck/slhck.github.io/about.md

 ### Talks Given

+Upcoming:

+* 2026: "From the Lab to Production: How Video Quality Models Meet Reality", Kolloquium Nachrichtentechnik und Multimediakommunikation, RWTH Aachen, Germany
+* 2026: "Application-Level QoE Monitoring for Satellite Video Streaming — Why Network and Pixel Layers Are Not Enough", ITU workshop on Quality of Service (QoS) and Quality of Experience (QoE) Aspects of Satellite-based Internet Services, Geneva, Switzerland.
+* 2026: "Gigabit doesn't matter.
+What actually drives streaming QoE.", ANGA COM 2026, Cologne, Germany

+Past:

-* 2025: "The Hidden Cost of Network Performance - Measuring Real Streaming Experience", ANGA COM 2025, Cologne, DE
+* 2025: "The Hidden Cost of Network Performance - Measuring Real Streaming Experience", ANGA COM 2025, Cologne, Germany
-* 2025: "Uncovering Network Issues with Application QoE Measurements - Measuring Real Streaming Experience and Network Performance", NetworkX 2025, Paris, FR
+* 2025: "Uncovering Network Issues with Application QoE Measurements - Measuring Real Streaming Experience and Network Performance", NetworkX 2025, Paris, France
 * 2021: "How to monitor a streaming service – what could possibly go wrong?", Berlin Video Tech Meetup, online
 * 2020: “Video Quality Measurements in the Crowd – A Case Study from Germany”, ITU-T QSDG Webinar Series: Crowdsourcing for Regulators – Case studies and frameworks, online
 * 2018: “Video and web service quality monitoring using ITU-T standards at Deutsche Telekom”, ITU Workshop on Telecommunication Service Quality, Regulatory Frameworks and Experience-Driven Networking, Geneva, Switzerland